|

 these are only necessary if you want to insure the cigar's freshness for an extended period of

+time.
 Travel Humidors: Travel humidors are miniature humidors, complete with a humidification

 element.
 As the name implies, they are used when you need to take your smokes out of town.
 They will